Blue for You

-Blue for You is the ninth studio album by English rock band Status Quo.
-It was released in March 1976, and is the last album until 1980's Just Supposin' that they produced themselves, which resulted in subsequent albums having a noticeably lighter, more pop oriented sound.
+Blue for You is the ninth studio album by British rock band Status Quo.
+It was released in March 1976, and is the last album until 1980's Just Supposin' that the band produced themselves.

-Rick Parfitt's "Rain", the first single from the album, reached No. 7 in the UK charts after its release in February 1976.
+Rick Parfitt's "Rain", the first single from the album, reached number 7 in the UK Singles Chart after its release in February 1976.
 Its B-side was the non-album track "You Lost the Love", written by Francis Rossi and Bob Young.

 The album was released the following month.
-It entered the British album chart at No. 1 and stayed there for three weeks, making it one of their most successful long players.
-It was released in the US with a different, black and silver cover, with the title not prominent on the record.
+It entered the UK Albums Chart at number 1 and stayed there for three weeks, making it one of their most successful albums.
+In the US, the album was self-titled Status Quo and had a different album cover.

-An edited version of Parfitt and Young's "Mystery Song", released in July that year, was the second single from the album, and peaked at No. 11 a few months later.
+An edited version of Parfitt and Young's "Mystery Song", released in July that year, was the second single from the album, and peaked at number 11 a few months later.
 Parfitt and Alan Lancaster's "Drifting Away", from their 1974 album Quo, served as the single's B-side.

-In December that year the band decided to release a cover of "Wild Side of Life", a song made famous by Hank Thompson and His Brazos Valley Boys, and written by Arlie Carter and William Warren.
+In December that year the band decided to release a cover of "Wild Side of Life", a song made famous by Hank Thompson and His Brazos Valley Boys, and written by Arlie Carter and William Warren, as a non-album single.
 Its B-side was a new Rossi/Lancaster composition, "All Through the Night".
-The single reached No. 9.
+The single reached number 9 in the UK.